CFT-HY/HILA/README-copy.md

 | `mahti` | CPU-MPI implementation for MAHTI supercomputer            |
 | `mahti-cuda` | GPU-MPI implementation for MAHTI supercomputer using CUDA |

-We will discuss the computing platforms more in the creating a hila application guide.

-## User guide {#user-guide}
+## <a id="user-guide"></a>User guide

-Now that HILA has been built successfully, the next step is to build your first HILA application: [hila application guide](./hila_applications.md)
+Now that HILA has been built successfully, the next step is to build your first HILA application: [hila application guide](./docs/guide/hila_applications.md)

-After building your first HILA application one can move on to the comprehensive guide, which describes everything that HILA has to offer: [comprehensive guide](./hila_functionality.md)
+After building your first HILA application one can move on to the comprehensive guide, which describes everything that HILA has to offer: [comprehensive guide](./docs/guide/hila_functionality.md)

+Both of these resources can be viewed on the web guide hosted on: TODO: add link to github pages or hosted guide somewhere

+To generate the user guide and technical documentation locally one can run:

+    doxygen /docs/config

+To open the documentation locally with any browser:

+    firefox /docs/html/index.html